danyaberezun/argument-label-enforced-named-thesis/EnforcedNamedForm/main.md

 }
 ```

-It is quite difficult to find examples of use of these functions without the usage of named form, but if one were to use it, the meaning of the calls and purposes of the arguments would be impossible to guess.
+It is difficult to find examples of the use of these functions without the usage of named form, but if one were to use it, the meaning of the calls and purposes of the arguments would be impossible to guess.
 So, to prevent it, it makes perfect sense to mark such functions or these parameters as parameters with enforced named argument form.

 #### Remark: some statistics about "bad" function calls

-According to the data, obtained via different sources (including search by regexp on GitHub), functions with multiple primitive arguments are widely present in the global codebase.
-Some of the examples include Android Development, various UI functions, utilities to work with images or canvases and more.
+According to the data obtained via different sources (including search by regexp on GitHub), functions with multiple primitive arguments are widely present in the global codebase.
+Examples include Android Development, various UI functions, utilities to work with images or canvases and more.

 Some of the examples are part [of an Android application, responsible for working with a database](https://github.com/GrzegorzDawidek/AndroidZal/blob/e942947fdd01b3191f472cf378e46c6523a93721/app/src/main/java/com/example/sqllitetask/DatabaseHelper.kt), a [simple image utility](https://github.com/2T-T2/ImageUtil/blob/acc3eb444365caf89e014de9747831b0fec9cbe6/src/ImageUtil.kt) and a [small part of a shopping app](https://github.com/jiangyuanyuan/KotlinMall/blob/0e58f238614a4ba2644712ce4190290c9e19bed0/GoodsCenter/src/main/java/com/kotlin/goods/presenter/GoodsDetailPresenter.kt).

-While those are definitely not examples of clean and good code, the fact is: that people do write like that, and they do use Kotlin, and, probably, some people even depend on their code.
+While those are definitely not examples of clean and good code, the fact is that people write like that, and they use Kotlin, and, probably, some people even depend on their code.

 If we are to move to concrete data, GitHub search by file using regular expression, we can get the following numbers: